pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 [ ![Change the preferences][unity_prefs_vs_url] ][unity_prefs_vs_url]

 <md-warning>
-_A savoir_ : Il n'est pas possible de déboguer simplement avec Visual Studio 2013 express.
-Il faut pour cela avoir au moins une version pro de Visual Studio et acheter le plugin [UnityVS][unityvs_link].
-Vous aurez donc un meilleur éditeur pour le code mais l’absence de debug peut être critique dans certains cas.
+_Good to know_: It's not possible to use the Visual Studio 2013 Express debugger with Unity.
+You need to have a _Pro_ version of Visual Studio AND to buy the plugin [UnityVS][unityvs_link].
+With the Express version, you will have a better code editor, but the lack of a debugger may be critical.
 </md-warning>

 ### Mac OS X